 The TEMP directory (

-“Low disk space” problem is a thing of the past, or seldom occurs nowadays as systems come with high-capacity hard drives which became dirt cheap.
+“Low disk space” problem is a thing of the past — or the issue seldom occurs nowadays as systems come with high-capacity hard drives which became dirt cheap.
 But, you may still want to tidy up the Temp folder and keep the system in top shape.

 Temporary files cleanup is one of the tasks which Windows performs silently in the background, as a part of automatic maintenance or system maintenance which uses the Task Scheduler.
 Automatic maintenance uses Disk Cleanup (cleanmgr.exe) with the undocumented